 Developed in 2005 to create a unified language for the organization of web-based imaging reports and medical records, RadLex offers radiologists a comprehensive, shared lexicon.
 From an initial set of more than 7,500 anatomic and pathologic terms released in 2006, RadLex now includes more than 68,000 terms.
 What’s more, in 2017, an updated Playbook that integrated new LOINC terminology and Epic’s Radiant radiology information system were incorporated.

-RSNA publishes two of the most highly regarded journals in the field: Radiology, the authoritative reference for the most current, clinically relevant and highest quality research, and RadioGraphics, the top source for earning SA-CME credits with the best peer reviewed educational material.
+RSNA publishes two of the most highly regarded journals in the field: Radiology, the authoritative reference for the most current, clinically relevant and highest quality research, and RadioGraphics, the top source for earning SA-CME credits with the best peer-reviewed educational material.

 Published regularly since 1923, Radiology has long been recognized as the authoritative reference for medical imaging professionals.
-Each month the journal publishes peer-reviewed original research, authoritative reviews, well-balanced commentary on significant articles, and expert opinion on new techniques and technologies.
+Each month, the journal publishes peer-reviewed original research, authoritative reviews, well-balanced commentary on significant articles and expert opinion on new techniques and technologies.

-An ongoing series of Radiology articles selected to highlight developments in imaging science, techniques and clinical practice, Radiology Select focuses on a single specific topic with supplementation by commentaries, author interviews, podcasts and SA-CME opportunities in dedicated volumes.
+An series of Radiology articles selected to highlight developments in imaging science, techniques and clinical practice, Radiology Select focuses on a single specific topic with supplementation by commentaries, author interviews, podcasts and SA-CME opportunities in dedicated volumes.

 Since its launch in 1981, RadioGraphics has been recognized as one of the premier education journals in diagnostic radiology.
 Each bimonthly issue features up to 20 practice-focused articles addressing topics ranging from diagnostic imaging techniques, radiologic-pathologic correlation, practice policy and quality initiatives, imaging physics, informatics, lifelong learning and more.